rfo909/CFT/README.md

 It lets you create custom functions that call global functions, as well as member functions inside objects.
 All values are objects, and descriptions of all predefined functions are available via the interactive "help" command.

-## Automation

-Useful for all levels of automation:

-- searching groups of files
-- deploying software with dependencies (ssh / scp or PowerShell)
-- start/stop services on sets of servers (ssh or PowerShell)
-- collect logfiles, unzipping zipped files, for searching
-- automate PowerShell commands - saves a lot of typing
-- automate git checkin, checkout, ... or virsh to manage KVM

-Communication with remote hosts is done by running external programs, typically SSH, SCP and PowerShell in daughter processes (foreground or background).

 ## Templating